 - LED display, which allows you to see how long you have been pumping, which mode are you currently in (massage or expression mode), and which suction level /speed you use.

 - Night light.
 This is a pretty cool feature if you pump in the middle of night.
 Currently, I don’t need this, but I can relate how useful it is for exclusive pumping mamas who need to express at regular interval including at wee hours.
 The are 2 levels of brightness as shown in the photo.

 - Auto shut-off after 30 minutes.
 The pump will automatically turns off after running for a continuous 30 minutes.
 This is a safety feature, just in case you fall asleep during wee hour pumping session and lets the pump running all the time.

-1. Bulky (compared to
+1. Bulky (compared to other personal breast pumps)

 PS: If you are looking for a pump bag that will fit your Spectra S1 and all your pumping accessories (bottles included), plus all your laptop, purse, etc, I strongly recommend you to check out my latest post about the top 5 breast pump bags for Spectra S1.
 So many choices available now!

 And did I mention that these bags are very stylish?
 No one will expect thatthey are breast pump bags.